peterdev123/manageit/README.md

 ### Frontend
 - React with TypeScript
 - Tailwind CSS for styling
-- Vite for build tooling
+- NextJS for build tooling
 - React Router for navigation
 - React Query for data management